These Animals Don’t Care That It’s Freezing Outside

 Insulating fur allows moose to survive very cold conditions.
 Although their long legs can navigate through snow depths of up to 36 inches, they prefer to hang out in the forest where there is greater cover.
-As a general rule, they don’t shovel driveway with their antlers.
-Trust me, I asked.

 These gigantic creatures have superb insulation.
 Bison have “thick skin and underfur, long guard hairs, and layers of fat,” according to Yellowstone National Park.
 Try to look at one and not feel cozy.